vhirtham/GDL/documentation/markdown/tutorials/resources/tutorial_1.1_memoryManagement.md

 - thread private memory stack
 - thread safety
 - memory usage due to alignment and internal information that needs to be stored
+- typedef to use std::allocator
+- heap allocation counter